-Therefore, remote transfers shall be considered for a FIXED PERIOD of time.
-After members have served the maximum of that duration of time in the assigned post, they would be eligible for a remote transfer based on the procedures set forth in this Section.
+Therefore, remote transfers shall be considered for a MAXIMUM ASSIGNMENT PERIOD of time.
+After members have served the duration of the MAXIMUM ASSIGNMENT PERIOD in the assigned post, they are eligible for transfer to an urban assignment based on the procedures set forth in this Section.

-- A. DEFINITIONS--For purpose of this Section: - 1) Assignment Is the Unit or Specialized Duty (e.g. K-9, DV Follow-up, VPSO Support, etc.) a person is attached to.
+A. DEFINITIONS--For purpose of this Section:

+1) Assignment - Is the Unit or Specialized Duty (e.g. K-9, DV Followup, VPSO Support, etc.) a person is attached to.
 Examples; Fairbanks Patrol, Palmer JS, Kenai BHP, ABI Anchorage Technical Crimes, ABI Bethel WAANT.
-It does not include additional duties such as pilot, SERT, TDU, etc. - 2) Re-assignment Is moving a person from one Unit or Specialized Duty (e.g. K-9, DV Follow-up, VPSO Support, etc.) to another in the same geographic location.
-Examples; Fairbanks Patrol to Fairbanks BHP, ABI Anchorage Technical Crimes to ABI Anchorage Major Crimes, Palmer Patrol to Palmer K-9, ABI Anchorage WAANT to ABI Anchorage Financial Crimes. - 3) Transfer Is a relocation from one geographic location to another location.
-Examples; Palmer Patrol to Kenai Patrol, ABI
+It does not include additional duties such as pilot, SERT, TDU, etc.

+2) Re-assignment - Is moving a person from one Unit or Specialized Duty (e.g. K-9, DV Follow-up, VPSO Support, Criminal Suppression Unit, etc.) to another in the same geographic location.
+Examples; Fairbanks Patrol to Fairbanks BHP, ABI Anchorage Technical Crimes to ABI Anchorage Major Crimes, Palmer Patrol to Palmer K-9, ABI Anchorage WAANT to ABI Anchorage Financial Crimes.

-Anchorage Major crimes to ABI Fairbanks Narcotics Team, Juneau AST to Kodiak AWT.
+3) Transfer - Is a relocation from one geographic location to another location.
+Examples; Palmer Patrol to Kenai Patrol, ABI Anchorage Major crimes to Fairbanks Narcotics Team, Juneau AST to Kodiak AWT.